delvtech/hyperdrive/python/hyperdrivetypes/README.md

 pip install hyperdrivetypes
 ```

-Now you can import hyperdrive contracts directly into python, e.g. `from hyperdrivetypes import IHyperdriveContract`
+Now you can import hyperdrive contracts directly into python, e.g. `from hyperdrivetypes import IHyperdriveContract`.